The Limits of Citation Counts: Appendix

+We have assumed that there was initially a single paper from $b$ citing $a$.
+Observe now that the construction can be iterated if there are multiple papers from $b$ citing $a$.
+In the resulting database, there are as many papers from $b$ as the initial number of citations from $b$ to $a$ (each has one references), and there are no other citations either from or to papers written by $b$.

+If there are initially multiple authors citing $a$, we can iterate the construction, and then merge all authors citing at least one of $a$'s papers to a single author (we will call it $b$).
+By application of Extended Author Anonymity (which holds by \lemmaref{lEAA}), this does not affect the score of $a$.

+Finally, we can cut all references from $a$ to authors different from $b$ and add one citation from (any paper of) $a$ to (any paper of) $b$.
+By Reference Independence, this does not affect the score of $a$.

-Finally, let's observe that we can iterate this construction for any paper citing a paper written by $a$.
-Moreover, we can then merge all the authors citing at least one of $a$'s papers to a single author (say $b$), by application of Extended Author Anonymity (the property holds by \lemmaref{lEAA}).
-Following this method, we obtain a database whose papers can be partitioned in three parts: the papers written by $a$ ($\mathcal{P}^1=\mathcal{P}_a$), the papers citing $a$ ($\mathcal{P}^2$), all being written by the same author $b$, and all the other papers ($\mathcal{P}^3$).
-The main observation here is that there is no citation from $\mathcal{P}^3$ to either $\mathcal{P}^1$ or $\mathcal{P}^2$.
-There is no citation from $\mathcal{P}^2$ to $\mathcal{P}^3$, and all the citations from $\mathcal{P}^1$ to $\mathcal{P}^3$ can be removed, by Reference Independence, if there exists (or if we add) a citation from $\mathcal{P}^1$ to $\mathcal{P}^2$.
-With this last provision, the sub-database containing the set of papers $\mathcal{P}^1\cup\mathcal{P}^2$ remains in the domain $\mathbb{D}$.
-Moreover, we obtain by construction that the sub-database containing the set of papers $\mathcal{P}^3$ belongs to $\mathbb{D}$.
+To conclude, we have obtained a database whose papers can be partitioned in three parts: the papers written by $a$, the papers citing $a$, all being written by the same author $b$, and all the other papers.
+In this database, there is no citation from either $a$ or $b$ to the remaining authors, nor from the remaining authors to either $a$ or $b$.
+Moreover both the sub-database containing papers from $a$ and $b$, and the remaining sub-database, belong to the set $\mathbb{D}$, they thus form two disjoint fields.
+By application of Separability, we obtain that the score of $a$ is the same as in the former sub-database, noted $d'$, which has all the properties listed at the beginning of the proof.

-We obtain a partition of the database into two disjoint fields, and by application of Separability, we can only keep the sub-database containing the set of papers $\mathcal{P}^1\cup \mathcal{P}^2$.
-Finally, we obtain the desired database.
-To conclude, by neutrality of $I$, we obtained that if two databases are such that $m_a[d]=m_a[d']$, we must have $I[d](a)=I[d'](a)$.
-Thus, $I$ is a citation-counting scheme.
+To conclude, we obtained that if two databases are such that $m_a[d]=m_a[d'']$, there exists a database $d'$ (obtained from our construction) such that $f_a(d)=f_a(d')=f_a(d'')$.
+Thus, $f$ is a citation-counting index.

+\textbf{Independence of the axioms}.
+For each axiom, we propose a measure $f$ that satisfies all axioms but this one. \begin{itemize} \item Separability.
+The score of an author $a$ equals the ratio between the number of citations received by $a$ and the total number of references of authors other than $a$: